 Swalcliffe, is a small village in the north of Oxfordshire, England on the edge of the Cotswolds.
 It is one of several small villages (including Tadmarton and Broughton) on the B4035 road between Banbury and Shipston-on-Stour.
 The village has a parish church dedicated to St. Peter and St. Paul, a village hall, a pub (The Stag’s Head), several cottages and houses, and a large area of woodland and fields.
 There is also a boarding school, Swalcliffe Park School, for boys with special educational needs.
 Just to the north of the village lie the site of an Iron Age hill fort, Roman villa at Swalcliffe Lea (site only), and line of the old Roman Road, now a bridleway.

-Your councillors are:
+Your Parish Councillors are:

-Christine Coles – Clerk
+Christine Coles – Parish Clerk

-Superfast Broadband coming to the village?
+Is Superfast Broadband is in the village?

-Well the answer should be yes!
+Well the answer is yes!

 As well as the microwave version offered by www.voneus.com (formally Sugarnet) BT openreach look like they have finally got their act together to get fibre to the cabinet.
 So at the moment there are two options.
 You can choose your provider to use the openreach network, there are a number of suppliers for the fibre options.

 So watch out for the emails shortly to your device.
 Assuming you have signed up to their GDPR compliant notifications.
 If not then please click here to get a quote.
 As with all items the choice is yours.